FaikYY/FaikYY/README.md

 ## I'm a Software Engineering Student, Developer, Bilingual!

-- 🔭 I’m currently working on Open Source Projects!
+- 🔭 I’m currently working on Full Stack Development!
-- 🌱 I’m currently learning Python, Machine Learning
+- 🌱 I’m currently improving my Java, React and NodeJS skilss
 - 👯 I’m looking to collaborate with other content creators and developers
-- 🥅 2023 Goals: Learning Numpy, Jax and other ML related libraries in Python
+- 🥅 2023 Goals: Learning NextJS, Docker and CMD tools

 ### Connect with me: